-- 1. The replacement of lost or damaged prescriptions.
-Stolen medications will be covered at the benefit program rate when accompanied by a police report. - 2.
-Drugs prescribed for the treatment of sexual dysfunction. - 3.
+1. The replacement of lost or damaged prescriptions.
+Stolen medications will be covered at the benefit program rate when accompanied by a police report.

+- 2. Drugs prescribed for the treatment of sexual dysfunction. - 3.
 Drugs to enhance libido function. - 4.
 Enteral feedings, food supplements, lactose-free foods, specialized formulas, vitamins and/or minerals that do not require a prescription are not covered, even if they are required to maintain weight or strength and regardless of whether these are prescribed by a physician. - 5.
 Drugs used for experimental or investigational purposes. - 6.
 Drugs used for cosmetic purposes. - 7.
 Drugs not included in the Patient Protection and Affordable Care Act that can be purchased without a prescription. - 8.
 Medicinal foods (regardless of whether they require a prescription or not). - 9.
-Insulin pumps and insulin pump supplies. - 10.
+Insulin pumps and insulin pump supplies except for Omnipod Dash, Omnipod 5 G6 covered under pharmacy benefit with prior authorization). - 10.
 Prescriptions ordered or provided by a member of your immediate family. - 11.
 Histamine H2 Receptor Antagonist (H2RA) drugs for members one year of age or older. - 12.
 Proton Pump Inhibitor (PPI) drugs for members one year of age or older. - 13.
 Nasal corticosteroid drugs. - 14.
 Medical devices approved via the FDA 510(k) Premarket Notification review process. - 15.
 Unapproved prescription drugs that do not have FDA approval such as drugs grandfathered, DESI, or GRAS/E. - 16.
 Viscosupplementation and intra-articular hyluronate products. - 17.
 Aduhelm - 18.
 Amondys 45 - 19.
 Emflaza - 20.
 Exondys 51 - 21.
 Makena - 22.
-Vyondys 53
+Vyondys 53 - 23.
+Autologus serum eye drops (ASED) - 24.
+Nasal Antihistamine drugs - 25.
+Weight loss products

-Refer to the Pharmacy Management Program section of the EHP Prescription Drug Formulary to see Lifestyle Medication (i.e. Drugs and Items at Discounted Rate) and Non Covered Drugs.
+Refer to the Pharmacy Management Program section of the EHP Prescription Drug Formulary to see Discounted Drugs at 100% Coinsurance and Non Covered Drugs.